reduxjs/redux/docs/usage/WritingCustomMiddleware.md

 }
 ```

 Even though it looks like we didn't modify the response, we actually did: Due to async-await, it is now a promise.
-This will break some middlewares like e.g. the one from RTK query.
+This will break some middlewares like the one from RTK Query.

 So how to write this middleware?